 SBMF supported the Jeddah Award for Outstanding Teachers, with five teachers receiving recognition.

 SBMF founded units for social entrepreneurship in Dar Al Hekma and Taibah universities, and the STEM learning lab continued to develop established labs by providing modern equipment that supports the new direction in STEM methodology.
 Training in these methods was provided for 75 teachers who work in the labs.

 The foundation continued allocating resources to improve third-sector organizations by developing human resources and organizational structures.
-SBMF’s Tawasul Forum is a platform for exchanging expertise on effective community development by non-profits.
-The Rakeen Consulting and Capacity Building program continued training employees, while 150 non-profit employees benefited from the Jadara specialized qualification program.
+SBMF’s Tawasul Forum is a platform for exchanging expertise in effective community development by nonprofit organizations.
+The Benaa’ program for NPOs was also launched, aiming to build the institutional capabilities of 20 organizations in the Makkah, Madinah, and Jazan regions.

-The foundation also focused on its own Bin Mahfouz mosques, with 800 teachers and members of staff benefiting from development programs.
+The foundation also focused on its own Bin Mahfouz mosques, with more than 1,000 teachers and staff members benefiting from development programs.

-The Bin Mahfouz mosques continued their special community programs, with over 100 social and cultural activities and 55 Quran memorization sessions throughout the year.
+The Bin Mahfouz mosques continued their special community programs, holding more than 100 social and cultural activities and 97 Qur’an memorization sessions throughout the year.

-SBMF will launch its second five-year strategic plan (2019-2023) to align with Saudi Vision 2030.
-This is being developed using the Balanced Score Card approach.
+SBMF will continue its second five-year strategic plan (2019-23) to align with Saudi Vision 2030.
+This is being developed using the balanced scorecard approach.
 Apart from strategic imperatives, the plan includes key social causes and the interventions planned by SBMF for maximum impact.